pratikgajjar/go-backend.how/content/posts/pre-owned-car-platform-with-valkey-part-2/index.md

 We will go through how to model the data in-memory.
 Let's go core data structures of ValKey for our usecase.
 We want ability to filter results and fetch details in minimum amount of round trip to ValKey[^1] with optimal space usage.

-- Platform will have ~1000-5000 active cars that we need to cache.
+- Platform will have ~1000-5000 active cars.

-### Why Hash Set ?
+### Why Use a Hash Set?

-- To store car detail shown in list response
+- To efficiently store car details that are shown in list responses.
-- Using `HMGET car: 101 102 103`, we can fetch the data of 3 cars, based on page size we can supply list of IDs to fetch JSON
+- We can fetch data for multiple cars using `HMGET car: 101 102 103`.
+Based on the page size, we can supply a list of IDs to retrieve the JSON data.
-- We could store data in key-value format, `car:101 -> JSON`, here `car:` prefix with each key would also use memory.
-HSET also by default does the compression up to certain size.
+- While we could store data in a key-value format like `car:101 -> JSON`, this approach would use additional memory for the `car:` prefix with each key.
+In contrast, HSET provides automatic compression for data up to a certain size.
-- Maximum page_size is 35, so at max we would fetch 35 car JSON via `HMGET`
+- With a maximum page size of 35, we would fetch at most 35 car JSON objects via a single `HMGET` operation, optimizing data retrieval.

 #### Invalidation

-- As covered in part-1 we are listening to database change log so whenever any details of car that affects response payload we will update the Hash set.
+- As covered in part 1, we are listening to the database change log.
+Whenever any details of a car that affect the response payload change, we will update the Hash set.
-- When car status changes to terminal state, we would remove the key from Hash set
+- When a car's status changes to a terminal state, we will remove its key from the Hash set.

 ```mermaid
 graph TD